AdobeDocs/experience-platform.en/help/destinations/destination-sdk/server-and-template-configuration.md

 ---
-description: The server and template specs can be configured in Adobe Destination SDK via the common endpoint `/authoring/destination-servers`.
+description: The server and template specs can be configured in Adobe Experience Platform Destination SDK via the common endpoint `/authoring/destination-servers`.
 title: Configuration options for server and template specs in Destination SDK
 ---
 # Configuration options for server and template specs

 ## Overview {#overview}

-The server and template specs can be configured in Adobe Destination SDK via the common endpoint `/authoring/destination-servers`.
+The server and template specs can be configured in Adobe Experience Platform Destination SDK via the common endpoint `/authoring/destination-servers`.
 Read [Destinations API endpoint operations](./destination-server-api.md) for a complete list of operations you can perform on the endpoint.

 ## Example configuration {#example-configuration}